haddocking/haddocking.github.io/education/HADDOCK-CASP-CAPRI-T70/index.md

 </a>

 <a class="prompt prompt-question">
-Does the model (or any of the cluster representatives in case of a full run) ressemble the reference crystal structure?
+Does the model (or any of the cluster representatives in case of a full run) resemble the reference crystal structure?
 </a>
 <a class="prompt prompt-question">
 In case you found a reasonable prediction, check what was its rank in the server?